 Challenge number Detail of challenge 1 Impact of the Covid pandemic on school-based teaching and learning.
 Challenge to improve progress and attainment in reading, writing and maths of children in receipt of PP funding.
-2 Three of the five PP children are listed on our SENDs register - all below NEL in reading, writing and maths.
-3 Very small cohorts and subsequently small PP numbers spread over seven year groups making teaching and learning challenging.
-4 Fair access to educational materials and extra-curricular activities
+2 27% of PP children are listed on our SENDs register - all below NEL in reading and writing.
+3 % of (non-SENDs) children at NEL is 53% 4 Not all PP children have fair access to educational materials and extra-curricular activities